alexanderjacks/mva-retreat/src/pages/schedule/index.md

 Facilitator: Outdoors for All

-Shake off a day of sitting with an afternoon indoor climbing at Vertical World.
+Description: Shake off a day of sitting with an afternoon indoor climbing at Vertical World.
+All gear provided, participants should wear comfortable clothes and bring socks for shoe rental.

 ### <span class="red-text">7:00 - 9:30 p.m.
 ELR Banquet Dinner and Sponsors Networking Event</span>